Aaron-RN/ROR-GDT-Assessment/README.md

 ## GET /musicians

-Once the GET request has successfully gone through an array of all musicians currently in the database will be returned
+Once the GET request has successfully gone through, an array of all musicians currently in the database will be returned

 **JSON data returned**: